course-details-portlet

 The instruction consists of lectures.

-In order to sit the exam students must pass the obligatory activity during the semester (see Blackboard for more information).
+In order to sit the exam students must get up to two assignments approved.
+For more information on the obligatory activity, see Blackboard.
 The obligatory activity is only given in the semester the course is taught, but is valid for this and the subsequent semester.

 Compulsory assignments